-The Internet of Things (IoT) includes most devices that are able to connect to the Internet.
-In other words, it is a network of internet connected objects able to collect and exchange data.
-Some examples include: wearables, smart homes and appliances, intelligent transportation, smart grids and many more.
-They are also sometimes known as connected things or smart devices, although there are subtle differences among these consumer electronics.
-In 2015, the awareness levels of IoT in Germany were at 88 percent.
+The Internet of Things (IoT) refers to a network of internet-enabled objects and devices that collect and exchange data.
+Some examples include wearables, smart home devices, security systems, thermostats, intelligent transportation, smart grids, and many more.
+They are also sometimes known as connected things or smart devices, although subtle differences exist among these consumer electronics.

 This text provides general information.
 Statista assumes no